 Capitalise when referring to a specific body, e.g., the U.S. House of Representatives.

 Jargon.
 Use home or household.

 “Human” will do.

 UK/U.S. long = 112 pounds/50.8 kg.
 U.S. short = 100 pounds/45.4 kg.

 A person is hanged if he dies in the process, but he may simply be hung upside down; a picture is hung.

-The most severe of all storms is a cyclone, in which winds blow spirally inward toward a center of low barometric pressure.
+The most severe of all storms is a cyclone, in which winds blow spirally inward toward a centre of low barometric pressure.
 In the Caribbean and on the east coast of the United States such a storm is called a hurricane.
 In many countries, meteorological offices give tropical storms the names of men and women in alphabetical sequence.
-Capitalize names once a hurricane has been so designated: Hurricane Katrina.
+Capitalise names once a hurricane has been so designated: Hurricane Katrina.
 Use “it,” not “he” or “she,” as the pronoun.